 They say you can see the Great Wall of China from the moon.
 Only the Man in the Moon can tell.
-However, I can say I glimpsed the cosmos from the Great Wall of China.
+However, I can say I glimpsed the cosmos from the Great Wall.

 That moment of awe, even at the littlest miracles of nature, has never left me.
-I’ve never looked at the rain, the falling leaves, the sky – or the monuments of man – the same way again.
+I’ve never looked at nature – or the monuments of man – the same way again.
 It was that moment on the Great Wall that defined this traveler’s worldview.

 I found that the universe can be contained in a particle and eternity in a moment.
 A great wall had fallen.